nacil4/kooroshariyaee.github.io/_pages/talks.md

 ## Refereed Conference Presentations
 ### 2023
 * **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
 An acoustic analysis of guttural fricatives in Arabic, Armenian, and Kurdish.
 Oral presentation at *The Third North American Conference in Iranian Linguistics (NACIL 3)*.
 April 21-23.
-UCLA
+UCLA.

 ### 2022
 * **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
 Acoustic classification of guttural fricatives in Arabic, Armenian, and Kurdish.
 Oral presentation at *The 18th Conference on Laboratory Phonology (LabPhon 18)*.
 June 23-25.